 ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible i.

-i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

-OHCA's Long Term Care Administration (LTCA) dedicated waiver staff are responsible for program monitoring and oversight and will address individual problems as they are discovered with regard to operations and administrative functions that are performed by all contracted entities.
-LTCA dedicated waiver staff will maintain administrative authority through the use of an electronic database designed for storing information received related to problems identified and resolution of these matters.
-The LTCA Contract Monitor will be directly responsible for mediating any individual problems pertaining to administrative authority.
-The LTCA Contract Monitor will work with the designated Contractor Point of Contact to resolve any problems in a timely amnner.
-The LTCA Contract Monitor will have the use of penalties and sanctions in accordance with the terms of the contract.
+OHCA's Long Term Services & Supports (LTSS) dedicated waiver staff are responsible for program monitoring and oversight and will address individual problems as they are discovered with regard to operations and administrative functions that are performed by all contracted entities.
+LTSS dedicated waiver staff will maintain administrative authority through the use of an electronic database designed for storing information received related to problems identified and resolution of these matters.
+The LTSS Contract Monitor will be directly responsible for mediating any individual problems pertaining to administrative authority.
+The LTSS Contract Monitor will work with the designated Contractor Point of Contact to resolve any problems in a timely manner.
+The LTSS Contract Monitor will have the use of penalties and sanctions in accordance with the terms of the contract.
 Problems requiring additional OHCA staff will be addressed in workgroups involving appropriate personnel to resolve issues timely and effectively.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly
+Weekly

-Operating Agency Monthly
+Monthly

-Sub-State Entity Quarterly
+Quarterly

-Other Specify: Annually
+Annually

 Continuously and Ongoing

 Other Specify: